chrisjsewell/pytest-notebook/README.md

-Distributed under the terms of the [BSD-3](http://opensource.org/licenses/BSD-3-Clause) license,
-\"pytest-notebook\" is free and open source software
+Distributed under the terms of the [BSD-3](http://opensource.org/licenses/BSD-3-Clause) license, `pytest-notebook` is free and open source software.

 ## Issues